Holocaust Survivor Stories

 Liesl Woltär

-Liesl had the courage and strength of character to carry on with her life and to work for the British war effort despite having escaped from Czechoslovakia and losing contact with her parents and her brother.
-She later discovered that they had died in appalli
+Liesl had the courage to carry on with her life and to work for the British war effort after from Czechoslovakia.

 Our Holocaust Speakers